 - Package RSA Encryption / Decryption: RSA encryption, decryption and signature generation with key sizes from 1976 and up to 4096 bits.
 Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation. - Package RSA Key Generation: Generation of RSA key pairs and public key computation with key sizes from 1976 and up to 4096 bits.
 If FIPS compliance is enforced, only key sizes from 2048 to 3072 bits are supported.
-Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation. - Package ECC over GF(p): - The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
-It can be also used as secure point multiplication. - Provide secure point addition for Elliptic Curves over GF(p). - Provide curve parameter verification for Elliptic Curves over GF(p). - The TOE supports various key sizes for ECC over GF(p) up to a limit of 640 bits for signature generation, key pair generation and key exchange.
-For signature verification the TOE supports key sizes up to a limit of 640 bits. - · Package SHA: - The SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 algorithms can be used for different purposes such as compute hash values in the course of digital signature creation and key verification. - The crypto library implements the KeyStore feature for a secure key management in RAM (see Section 7.2.2.2 for details). - The crypto library further implements secure move, copy, and compare operations.
-Even though the TOE does not implement the full PACE protocol, it provides basic support for the implementation of this protocol in the IC Embedded Software via these secure operations. - 6.
+Key sizes from 512 bits and less than 1976 bits are also supported but not in the scope of evaluation.
+Package ECC over GF(p): - The ECDSA (ECC over GF(p)) algorithm can be used for signature generation and signature verification. - The ECDSA (ECC over GF(p)) key generation algorithm can be used to generate ECC over GF(p) key pairs for ECDSA. - The ECDH (ECC Diffie-Hellman) key exchange algorithm can be used to establish cryptographic keys.
+It can be also used as secure point multiplication for curves with key sizes 128, 384 and 512 bits. - Provide secure point addition for Elliptic Curves over GF(p). - Provide curve parameter verification for Elliptic Curves over GF(p). - The TOE supports various key sizes for ECC over GF(p) up to a limit of 640 bits for signature generation, key pair generation and key exchange.
+For signature verification the TOE supports key sizes up to a limit of 640 bits. - Package SHA: - The SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 algorithms can be used for different purposes such as compute hash values in the course of digital signature creation and key verification. - The crypto library implements the KeyStore feature for a secure key management in RAM. - The crypto library further implements secure move, copy, and compare operations. - 6.
 The Flashloader OS is an optional module and stored in a memory segments assigned to SM of Logical Card B and cannot be directly accessed by the Security IC Embedded Software.
 It is located in ROM and FLASH.
 One-time executed code is located in FLASH and is removed after use.
-The freed up memory is then available for the Security IC Embedded Software. - The Flashloader OS supports the download of code and data to Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development).
+The freed up memory is then available for the Security IC Embedded Software.

+The Flashloader OS supports the download of code and data to Flash by the Composite Product Manufacturer before Operational Usage (e.g. during development).
 This functionality can be made unavailable after usage.
 When the Flashloader OS module is available, the Library Interface, the N7121 Crypto Library and the System Mode OS become mandatory.
 All logical dependencies of the IC Dedicated Support Software are described in the definitions above.